Free Weekly Planning Printable

 Grab this free weekly planning printable, weekly planning pages that will help you set goals and be more productive using a simple technique called time blocking!
 (Oh and did I mention that the printables are pretty too?!
 Yippee!!)

-Weekly Planning Printable for Organizing Your Time
+Download the Weekly Planning Printable for Organizing Your Time

 Setting Goals for the Week

-One of the most helpful parts of this printable is the little block on the bottom of the first page that gives me space to set some goals to the week.
-I am a bit fanatical about goal setting because I think they work.
+I am a bit fanatical about goal setting because I think goals work.
 Goals keep me motivated by giving me something to shoot for.
 I’m a lot less likely to waste my time when I’m working toward a specific result.

 Planning Your Week with Time Blocking

-This way, I end up with more completed projects and less loose ends that I’ve left hanging because I was trying to run from thing to thing to thing.
+With time blocking, I end up with more completed projects and less loose ends that I’ve left hanging because I was trying to run from thing to thing to thing.
+Time blocking keeps me on task.

 Collect All Thoughts in One Place on the Weekly Planning Printable